Healthy Homes Assessment Maoribank

 Draught Stopping Maoribank

-Draughts may lead to less temperature in households.
-A draughty house is more expensive to heat, which means wasting energy and increased bills.
+Draughts can lead to low temperatures inside houses.
+A humid house is more expensive to heat, meaning wasting energy and increased bills.

-If you can feel external air getting in, or see a clear draught from a crack or a gap that is, it is likely a crack or crack that requirements sealing in somehow.
-Large gaps and cracks should be permanently stopped.
-Any gaps greater than 3mm that let air in or out of the home require to be sealed.
-For example, if an open fireplace isn’t used it may cause draughts and should be sealed from.
-Landlords and property managers are responsible for making sure that these draughts are stopped as far as imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a gap or hole and you are able to feel it, it’s most likely a gap or an opening that needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that allow air in or out of the home need to be sealed.
+For instance, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.

-You don’t need to cover up holes or gaps in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the household is heated and cools to allow them to be opened and closed rather than securing.
-We will check the windows and doors during the Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the household warms and cools so that they are able to be closed and opened instead of than sticking.
+We will test the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections